PiotrWojniak/MS2/README.md

 + Buttons in blue and highlighting text to red and white border when hover. - The colors used refer to the national colors of Poland.

 ## Typography
-+ Roboto:ital - to style Info window in google map
++ Roboto:ital - to set as defoult style
 + Tangerine - to style all headings and paragraph - is very similar to the font using in old historical books.
-+ Bodoni Moda - to style inside button text and navigation bar menu,
++ Bodoni Moda - to style inside button text and navigation bar menu.
++ Gothambook - to style displayed info about atraction on marker.

 ## Background image
 + Home - the photo shows the landscape of Polish mountains.